-Academically dismissed students may submit a written appeal.
-This appeal must be submitted to the administrator who issued the dismissal letter and must contain an explanation of the extenuating circumstances contributing to poor academic performance along with as much documentation of these circumstances as possible.
-The Committee on Student Progress and Status will thoroughly evaluate the appeal and render a determination.
-Students whose appeals are not granted and those who do not appeal their dismissal are eligible to possibly return to the college after one full calendar year.
+Academically dismissed students may appeal their dismissal by completing and submitting the “Academic Dismissal Appeal Form” below.
+Appeals to dismissal must include an explanation of the extenuating circumstances contributing to poor academic performance along with as much documentation of these circumstances as possible.
+The Student Progress and Status Committee will thoroughly evaluate the appeal, including documentation submitted as evidence of the student’s claims; render and communicate to the student a decision on the appeal.
+Submitting an Academic Dismissal Appeal Form does not guarantee reinstatement.
+Students whose appeals are not granted—and those who do not appeal their dismissal—may apply to return to the college after one full calendar year.

 The readmission process is overseen by the Academic Advisement Center.
 Students who withdrew were administratively withdrawn or academically dismissed must apply for readmission.
 Students who have been academically dismissed are not eligible for readmission until one full year has elapsed since the dismissal.
 The student must also have successfully completed at least 12 s.h. of new academic coursework with at least a 2.5 GPA at another institution.
 In all cases, applications for readmission must be received by the deadline dates noted at the end of this section.
 Readmission is not guaranteed.
 Past history at the college, space availability and academic history are all considered.

 After meeting these conditions, academically dismissed students may seek readmission under one of two options:

 - Option I—Original Academic Record: Readmission is based on previously-earned GPA with all semester hours earned counted toward the degree.

 - Option II—Reinstatement Record: The student’s GPA is recomputed to 2.0.
 The student loses previously earned "D" and "E" credit (semester hours and quality points) necessary to compute the GPA at 2.0.